 Welcome to Transitions Therapy International.
 My name is Teri and I am a British qualified humanistic therapist and personal coach working with clients from around the globe.
 I am the founder and principal therapist of Transitions Therapy International.
 I know what it’s like to be a trailing spouse.
 I have also experienced the need to relocate my business in order to accompany my husband to his new job in yet another foreign country.
 Additionally, I’ve experienced the complexities of facilitating my Third Culture Kids through acclimatizing to a new culture and navigating foreign educational systems.
-As a therapist, who has lived and worked in different countries for over a quarter of a century, my specialism is working with Expatriates and Repatriates.
+As an existential therapist, who has lived and worked in different countries for almost 30 years, my specialism is working with expatriates, repatriates, third culture kids and adults.

 The Expatriate Experience